siennameow/portfolio-4.0/README.md

 ## Description 📝

-This Portfolio website is deployed: https://siennameow.github.io/portfolio-4.0/
+The Portfolio is deployed here : https://siennameow.github.io/portfolio-4.0/

 This portfolio website is built up with [React](https://reactjs.org/).
+It is a fully interactive terminal inspired portfolio page.
 Core skills including: React, JSX,CSS, Javascript and Bootstrap.
 It presentes with About, Projects and Contact information about me.
 You can also download my resume.
 It is designed to work with different screen sizes as you need.

 ## Table of Contents 📖